 Take Action with a Pennsylvania Paralysis Injury Attorney’s Help

 Suffering an avoidable accident because someone else was irresponsible is devastating.
 If you find yourself in this unfair scenario, you have the right to demand repayment for your losses.
-A Pennsylvania paralysis injury lawyer at Ostroff Injury Law can help you enforce this right.
+A Pennsylvania paralysis injury lawyer at Ostroff Godshall Injury and Accident Lawyers can help you enforce this right.

 Founding Partner Jon Ostroff, Managing Partner Rich Godshall, and the rest of our legal team recently reached a $10 million settlement for a client who suffered spinal injuries that limited his ability to walk.
 Our firm will work tirelessly on your behalf to get you the money you need.
 Call today to get started.